Promotion Framework

 Building Positive Employer-Labor Relations

 The Fuyo Lease Group recognizes freedom of association and collective bargaining rights as the rights of its employees.
 While complying with laws and regulations and promoting these rights, we strive for appropriate communication between employers and employees.
-In Fuyo Lease, the percentage of employees who belong to a labor union is 69.3%.
+In Fuyo Lease, as at the end of March 2025, the percentage of employees who belong to a labor union is 73%.

 Promoting Appropriate Labor Standards